Many people, especially those who live in high population areas, aren’t used to complete darkness, because they live all around city lights.

 Speaking of rechargeable batteries, I’ve been very happy with the Panasonic BK-3MCCA eneloop AA 2100 Cycle Ni-MH Rechargeable Batteries that maintain up to 70% of their charge after 10 years (when not it use).
 It can certainly be frustrating to discover your rechargeable batteries are dead when you need them most.
 To keep my eneloop batteries charged, I use the Panasonic K-KJ17MCA Advanced Individual Cell Battery Charger Pack.
 This is a “smart” charger that allows me to recharge individual batteries if needed.
 Many chargers only work when loaded with two or four batteries.

 The Etekcity portable lantern is a great option.
 It’s made from military grade ABS, and is simple to use.
 It collapses when not in use, and as you expand it, it gets brighter and brighter.
 It lasts up to 12 hours with constant use.
 It has handles on the side that fold away for compact carrying.
 It can be stored easily in any backpack.

 Finally, it’s worth looking into headlamps over flashlights and lanterns.

 The advantage of headlamps is that it leaves both hands free for whatever task you’re carrying out.
-The GRDE LED headlamp it a durable headlamp that’s extremely bright.
-It produces light up to 1800 lumens, and the light beam can be zoomed and adjusted for close and long range use.
-The main disadvantage of headlamps is that you have to look directly where you want to aim, but the GRDE headlamp allows you to adjust the light up and down, so you can walk down paths without staring at the floor the whole time.
+Look for one with over 1800 lumens and one where the light beam can be zoomed and adjusted for close and long range use.
+The main disadvantage of headlamps is that you have to look directly where you want to aim.

 Power failure or grid down?
 Keep the lights on and power flowing to your devices with these power generation and lighting supplies.